20240131 Oneamerica Votes Lobby Day 0158 Web Aspect Ratio 3 1

 Legal practitioners report that some of these types of cases are being processed very fast.
 There are many other people who may benefit as well, but whose cases may be more complicated.
 We strongly recommend seeking legal advice to see if you qualify for the PIP program.

-We strongly recommend seeking legal advice before applying for the PIP program.
+We strongly recommend seeking legal advice from a trusted source before applying for the PIP program.

 1. You will need to create a USCIS online account to fill out Form I-131F, which can only be filed online.
 Either you or your legal representative may file your application.
 Currently, paper filings are not available.
 Click here for information on how to create a USCIS online account.